 Here are three simple ways to care for the baby when she is suffering from diarrhea:

-- Give plenty of fluids: Besides breastmilk and water, you must supplement the electrolyte loss with oral rehydration salt (ORS) solution.
+- Give plenty of fluids: Besides breastmilk and water, you must supplement the electrolyte loss with an electrolyte solution like oral rehydration salt (ORS) solution.
 Give two tablespoons of ORS solution to the baby every 30 minutes or as per the directions of your doctor.
 Also, babies less than six months should not be given ORS unless directed by a doctor.
-However, breastmilk is always a safe option and the American Academy of Pediatrics recommends frequent breastfeeding to an exclusively breastfed infant during diarrhea (21).
+However, breast milk is always a safe option and the American Academy of Pediatrics recommends frequent breastfeeding to an exclusively breastfed infant during diarrhea (16).

 - Maintain diaper hygiene: Hygiene is a must and during diarrhea episodes to keep the diaper area dry and clean.
 Wash the baby’s bottom with soapy water, wipe it clean with sterilized baby wipe, and then wait until it is completely dry before wrapping a fresh diaper.
-You can also use an antibacterial diaper cream after consulting a pediatrician.
+Apply a thick layer of barrier cream such as Vaseline or zinc oxide.

 What To Feed A Baby With Diarrhea?

-If the baby is younger than six months, then you can safely feed breastmilk or milk-based formula except in the case of lactose intolerance diarrhea.
-In such cases, the doctor will prescribe a non-milk based or hydrolyzed protein formula that is easy to digest (22).
-If the baby is older than six months, you can feed (23):
+If the baby is younger than six months, then you can safely feed breastmilk or milk-based formula except if diarrhea is caused by formula intolerance or lactose intolerance.
+In such cases, the doctor will prescribe a non-milk based or hydrolyzed protein formula that is easy to digest (17).
+If the baby is older than six months, you can feed (18):

 - Mashed bananas